elkrammer/kegger/README.md

 ![Kegger](./frontend/src/assets/logo.png)

 Kegger is an Event / RSVP manager to keep track of guests attendance.
-The application is split into the API(Go) and the frontend(Vue.js).
+The application is split in two: the API (Go) and the frontend(Vue.js).

 ## Features